matrix-org/sydent/docs/Configuration.md

 `log.path`              | The path of the file to write the logs to.
 Leaving this empty prints logs to stderr.
 DEFAULTS TO EMPTY
 `pidfile.path`          | The file to save Sydent's process ID (PID) to.
 DEFAULTS TO the value stored in `SYDENT_PID_FILE` environment variable, or `sydent.pid` if that is unset.
 `prometheus_addr`       | The local IPv4 or IPv6 address for Prometheus to bind to.
 This must be set to enable the Prometheus client.
 DEFAULTS TO UNSET
 `prometheus_port`       | The port for Prometheus to bind to.
-This must be set to enable Prometheus.
-DEFAULTS TO UNSET `server.name`           | The domain name of the server.
+This must be set to enable the Prometheus client.
+DEFAULTS TO UNSET
+`server.name`           | The domain name of the server.
 DEFAULTS TO value returned by `os.uname()[1]` `sentry.dsn`            | The Data Source Name (DSN) for Sentry to use.
 This must be set to enable Sentry.
 DEFAULTS TO UNSET `templates.path`        | The path to the root template directory.
 See [docs/templates.md](https://github.com/matrix-org/sydent/blob/main/docs/templates.md) for more information.
 DEFAULTS TO `res`
 `terms.path`            | The path to the file where the terms and conditions are configured, or empty if no terms are being used.
-DEFAULTS TO EMPTY.
+DEFAULTS TO EMPTY

 ### [db]